elaeon/dama_ml/README.rst

 Warning
 =============
-    This work is in alpha steps and are methods that have limited functionality, altought, the API is stable.
+    This work is in alpha steps and there are methods that have limited functionality, altought, the API is stable.

 Overview